 Signatures prove a specific person or entity agrees to abide by a specific contract.
-Therefore, the validity of the signature relies more on whether it can be proven that all signers were in agreement and less on how closely the signature relates to the person’s name.
+Therefore, the validity of the signature relies more on whether it can be proven that all signers agreed and less on how closely the signature relates to the person’s name.

-A similar idea is at play when making a credit card purchase, where you’re often required to input your PIN instead of signing your name.
+A similar idea is at play when making a credit card purchase, where you must often input your PIN instead of signing your name.
 Since signatures can be forged, electronic signatures, like your PIN, are a better way to prove agreement and sign contracts.

-Modern electronic signatures make contracts easier to make, sign, and enforce than ever before.
+Modern electronic signatures make contracts easier to make, sign, and enforce.

 Besides the obvious reduction of paper waste, online contracts save a lot of time and money that would otherwise be spent mailing documents or traveling to other locations to sign them.
 In sales and other industries where time is of the essence, reducing the time it takes to sign contracts can translate into money saved.

 Get started with online signatures

 You can create your electronic signature for free with Signaturely’s Signature Maker.
 This tool allows you to draw or type your full name, initials, or anything.
 Once created, you can use it for all your online signature needs.